-The FEMA and Federal Insurance Administration have assessed flood hazards for most major streams in Sonoma County.
+The FEMA and Federal Insurance Administration have assessed flood hazards for most major streams in Sonoma County, however these assessments do not consider increased flood hazard due to sea level rise.
 These assessments are periodically updated to reflect new data from flood studies and actual flood events.
 The FEMA maps show the 100-year floodplain and are commonly used as the primary source of flooding information for planning and development review and floodplain management.
 Where the subject river or stream has been studied by detailed hydrologic and hydraulic methods, FEMA may also designate a floodway within the 100-year floodplain.
 According to FEMA, the floodway is "where the water is likely to be deepest and fastest - the area of the floodplain that should be reserved (kept free of obstructions and development) to allow floodwaters to move downstream."
 The floodway is generally considered to be the area where the flood risk is highest and the vulnerability of development is greatest.